TangentFoxy/blog/_articles/Everything Is Okay (Music).md

 modified:
 permalink: /everything-is-okay/
 category: Art
-blags: [experimental, Factorio, game, music]
+tags: [experimental, Factorio, game, music]
-tags: writing/blog/published
 ---

 A while back I produced a work of Modern Art with the software suite known as Factorio.
 This only needed _minor_ editing but I was a very lazy girl.
 Today, I bring you… **Everything Is Okay**, a custom alarm to let you know that your world isn’t ending.